 After completing the 500 tree-planting, we trekked back to base camp to enjoy a scrumptious native “binalot” (banana leaf-wrapped) adobo and rice meal, prepared by the local community, and recapped the morning’s events leading to the awarding of DCCD’s Certificate of Participation in having contributed to the Philippines carbon-offset targets (70% emissions reduction by 2030).

-May the Forest be with you always!
+May the Forest be with you!

 Photo Collage, DCCD Engineering Reforestation, Sierra Madres, 18 June 2022